Is Singing out of Tune Inevitable?

 “France is one of the countries where we sing worst”.
 French schoolchildren sing too infrequently, particularly when compared to their German and British neighbours.
 When French students are asked to sing it’s often in theoretical or stressful situations, which inhibits them.

 The flat, unaccented French language does not help.
 In fact, singing comes more naturally to those with tonal languages.
 In Chinese, for example, the pronunciation of syllables already includes pitch – mâ and mà do not mean the same thing, it is almost necessary to sing to be understood.

 Being a Singer

-It may seem paradoxical but Dr Bianco is adamant that “to hear, you must have already done”.
+It may seem paradoxical but Dr Bianco is adamant that “to hear, you must first sing”.
 Singing in tune first and foremost requires physical experimentation, you need to produce both good and bad sounds and remember the feeling of doing it.
 Somebody whose hearing is deteriorating will still be able to sing well because they have the correct shapes in their muscle memory.

 Listening can also be very useful.
 It is useful to soak up music when you are looking to improve your voice, though you do need to know what to listen for.
 If tuning is a priority, listening to pitch will help – ask yourself is that note sharper or flatter than the last?

 Taken inspiration from great pieces and the most beautiful voices is all very well but it will all be in vain if you do not listen to yourself.
 Take the case of Florence Foster Jenkins, a notoriously bad singer, who has been depicted on the screen by Catherine Frot (in Marguerite) and Meryl Streep.